VarunGaneshan/Learn_Cocotb/README.md

         await Timer(1, 'ns')
         assert dut.y.value == y[i], f"Error at iteration {i}"
 ```

->The Timer trigger pauses the execution for a specified amount of time, simulating delays or waiting for a certain duration within your test.
+- The Timer trigger pauses the execution for a specified amount of time, simulating delays or waiting for a certain duration within your test.

->RisingEdge waits for a signal to transition from low to high (0 to 1).
+- RisingEdge waits for a signal to transition from low to high (0 to 1).
 It’s useful when synchronizing your test with clock edges or specific events in the DUT.
-We are not using it here.
+We are not using it here.Similarly FallingEdge and Edge also be used

->A decorator is defined as a function that takes another function as an argument and returns a new function that usually extends or alters the behavior of the original function.
+- A decorator is defined as a function that takes another function as an argument and returns a new function that usually extends or alters the behavior of the original function.

 ```python
 def check(func):